 The investigation process will be as follows:

-• The investigating panel should inform the employee against whom the complaint is made as soon as is practically possible.
-The employee will be informed of their right to be accompanied by a trade union or other representative (where applicable) at any future interview or hearing held under the provision of these procedures.
+- The investigating panel should inform the subject(s) against whom the complaint is made as soon as is practically possible.
+The subject(s) will be informed of their right to be accompanied by a trade union or other representative (where applicable) at any future interview or hearing held under the provision of these procedures.

-• The investigating panel should consult with the relevant General Manager/ Chief Executive/ Managing Director/ Chairman and if appropriate, consider the involvement of the Company’s internal auditors and/or the police at this stage.
+- If appropriate, the investigating panel should consult with the relevant General Manager/ Chief Executive/ Managing Director/ Chairman and consider the involvement of the Company’s internal auditors and/or the police at this stage.

-• A finding concerning the complaint and validity of the complaint will be made by the investigating panel.
-This finding will be detailed in a written report containing the findings of the investigations and reasons for the finding.
+- A finding concerning the complaint and validity of the complaint will be made by the investigating panel.
+This finding will be detailed in a written report containing the findings of the investigations and conclusion of the finding.
 The report will be passed to the relevant General Manager/ Chief Executive / Managing Director/ Chairman as appropriate.

-• The complainant should be kept informed of the progress of the investigation, if appropriate, and of the final outcome.
+- The Whistleblower should be kept informed of the progress of the investigation, if appropriate, and of the final outcome.

-• If the complainant is not satisfied that their concern is being properly dealt with by the Company’s investigating panel, he/she has the right to raise it in confidence with the Audit Committee of PPB Group Berhad or one of the designated persons described above.
+If the Whistleblower is not satisfied that their concern is being properly dealt with by the Company’s investigating panel, he/she has the right to raise it in confidence with the Audit Committee of PPB Group Berhad or one of the designated persons described above.

 What happens after the investigation is completed?

 - The findings of the investigation(s) will be communicated to the Audit Committee of PPB Group Berhad for any necessary action.

 - The investigating panel will communicate the conclusion of all findings to the Whistleblower as a matter of policy, for closure.